codesquad-members-2023/fe-max--shopping/readme.md

 - Any component that needs a backdrop will have a reference to that `back-drop` component.
 - Set the desired position and height of the backdrop when in need.

+#### Ver.
+3

+- **Approach**
+  - Make `back-drop` reactive instead of passive.
+    - i.e. `back-drop` activates/deactivates based on external events in components that use `back-drop` but those components are unaware of `back-drop`.
+- **Steps**
+  - Register custom events (`"showSelf"`, `"hideSelf"`).
+  - In `BackDrop`, loop through its _listenables_ and for each listenable, add event listeners to those custom events (and while doing so, include its backdrop logic - activate/deactivate).
+  - A `ComponentWithBackDrop` component dispatches the custom event to itself when needed --> `BackDrop` activates/deactivates based on the custom event that occured in itself.
+    - `ComponentWithBackDrop` components are unaware of `BackDrop`.
+- **Save all instances of `ComponentWithBackDrop` in a static property.**
+  - Use this static property to close all instances that are not currently being activated.
+  - Hence, at any point in time, there can only be one `ComponentWithBackDrop` that is showing.
+  - No need to handle z-index anymore.

 ### Keyboard Event

 - When typing in Korean, the last character stays in "composing" state.